vemonet/setup-spark/README.md

 * Hadoop version `3.2`
 * Ubuntu runners

-This action has only been for python PySpark jobs, feel free to submit [issues](/issues) to help improving the setup for other uses (e.g. R, scala)
+This action has only been used with python PySpark jobs, feel free to submit [issues](/issues) to help improving the setup for other uses (e.g. R, Scala)

 # License